dbgb/d2-tools/maps.md

 | Right     |   ➡️    |
 | Straight  |   ⬆️    |

 > N.B.
-Exit directions refer to the direction of travel _away_ from the map
+Directions refer to the direction of travel _away_ from the current map
-> entrance tile, unless specified otherwise.
+> entrance tile \- unless specified otherwise.

 ---